 6 years ago today in a single moment life as I knew it was taken away by the momentary lapse in judgement of a red-light-jumping car while I was cycling.
 Now years on I am somehow grateful for what happened.
 Not because of the pain and excruciating battles I’ve endured through my recovery but because of the journey it’s taken me on [without it The Girl On A Bike would not exist].
 While shattering the world as I knew it, closing so many doors, it also opened others and has taught me things that have helped me grow stronger and more resilient.
 I have a new level of appreciation and gratitude and an energy to be the best version of myself – even if that person is a slightly reconstructed person.

-My recovery to fitness took a little over 5 years with 6 major surgeries and I’m now partly bionic.
+My recovery to fitness so far has taken a little over 5 years with 6 major surgeries and I’m now partly bionic.
 There is not a day that goes by where I’m not aware of the physical implications.
 From simple things like getting stuck in a tight jumper because my shoulder doesn’t function like it used to, to pushing on through pain picking up a 100kg motorcycle in the mud.
 In many cases pain is the body’s way of telling you to stop and rest, however once you’ve had significant injuries it’s possible that the pain just never really goes away.
 If I always listened to the pain and rested, I certainly wouldn’t be where I am now.